HelloYeew/freedom-dive/README.md

 The server is currently in development, but we encourage you to try it out.
 All server element will be available open-source soon.

+We also release the feature roadmap in the [projects board](https://github.com/users/HelloYeew/projects/3)

 ## Supported Rulesets

 | Ruleset                                              | Score Submission | Multiplayer | Playlists |